oguiaugusto/talker-manager/README.md

-# Welcome to my MySQL All For One repository!
+# Welcome to my Talker Manager repository!

 This project was made by [Guilherme Augusto](https://github.com/oguiaugusto), using Node and Express to validate knowledge learned in [Trybe](https://www.betrybe.com/).